DANS-KNAW/easy-deposit-agreement-creator/README.md

  trailing arguments:
-  dataset-id (required)     The ID of the dataset of which a license has to be created template-dir (required)   Directory containing the template components for the license. license-file (required)   The file location where the license needs to be stored
+  dataset-id (required)     The ID of the dataset of which a license has to be created license-file (required)   The file location where the license needs to be stored
 ```